Nvafeomo/Pulse/README.md

 **Pulse** is an event-driven notification platform for delivering messages across email and SMS using an AWS SNS fan-out architecture with per-channel SQS consumers.

-> *Pulse*: the signal that something happened — a heartbeat from your application to your users.
+> *Pulse*: the signal that something happened, a heartbeat from your application to your users.

 ---